acapozucca/devops/pipeline/s4-automate-testing/README.md

 3. Commit and push the modifications.
 This event (i.e. pushing to the remote repository) will trigger the pipeline.

 4. That's all.
-Now, the remote repository is configured to executed the pipeline every time a modification is pushed on it.
+Now, the remote repository is configured to execute the pipeline every time a modification is pushed.

 **Note**: if the pipeline is not automatically started, then check in the settings of the project if "Auto DevOps" is selected.
-To access to this settings, go to "Settings" -> "CI/CD" -> "Auto DevOps".
+To access to these settings, go to "Settings" -> "CI/CD" -> "Auto DevOps".

 ### Important remarks

 * The test cases being executed by the pipeline correspond to those described in [TestNG tutorial](https://github.com/acapozucca/TestNG).
-* These test cases having adapted to be executed headless.
+* These test cases have been modified to execute headless.
 These modifications are:

 ```
 @BeforeTest